Trigyn-Technologies/Mintaka/README.md

 sudo systemctl restart nginx
 ```

-#Run using Docker-compose
+##Run using Docker-compose
 ```bash
 docker-compose -f docker-compose.yml up -d
 ```
+It will be running on your IP:8000

-#Run on ubuntu 18.04
+##Run on ubuntu 18.04
 ```bash
 sudo systemctl restart nginx
 sudo systemctl start mintaka
 ```
+It will be running on your IP:8000